barebox/barebox/Documentation/user/bootchooser.rst

 *some_kind_of_state*.
 You can also store variables unrelated to *bootchooser* (a serial number, MAC address, …) in it.

-Extending this *state* variable set by information required by the *bootchooser* is simply done by adding so called 'boot targets' and optionally one ``last_chosen`` node.
+Extending this *state* variable set by information required by *bootchooser* is simply done by adding so called 'boot targets' and optionally one ``last_chosen`` node.
 It then looks like: